 Starts Strong, Ends Weak

 Amid Evil is a game I started out loving, but ended up just liking.
 The first three episodes were absolutely fantastic.
 After that, I feel like there's a rise in visual quality met with a descent in gameplay quality until a final episode ("The Void") that played like junk.
 While the game is admittedly gorgeous, I think it makes a lot of decisions based on form over function.
-Yeah, thin walkways twisting above a void look really cool, but they're no fun to fight on (or off of, which was often the case for me) and they are in near-constant abundance.
+Yeah, thin walkways twisting above a bottomless nothing look really cool, but they're no fun to fight on (or off of, which was often the case for me) and they are in near-constant abundance.
 Dodge fireballs on a thin walkway, get surrounded on small platforms, get crowded in tight hallways.
 Falling off of ledges while being shot at gets old pretty quickly.
 The game is back-filled with a lot of jumping puzzles.
 I can handle a little bit of jumping puzzle, but Amid Evil goes overboard.

 The monsters are a mixed bag.
 The big guys are usually fine, it's the tiny swarmer enemies that are a pain in the ass.
 They move as fast if not faster then the player and take too much punishment before they go down.
 Other enemies have some iffy attacks that don't really work in first person games, like area denial attacks, projectiles that boomerang back and hit you from behind, or attacks that rain down from above.
 Enemy projectiles overall are just a little bit too fast.
 The enemies often don't work in concert very well, with large-scale battles just seeming kind of messy.
 Something that ticks me off a bit is that when you get hit the screen goes a very opaque style of red, greatly obscuring your vision and disorienting you when you need clarity the most.